opendatacube/eo3/SPECIFICATION-odc-product.md

 `nodata` is the value representing no data.
 It must be compatible with the dtype.
 If dtype is a floating point type, no data may be a string with the value 'Inf', '-Inf' or 'NaN'.

-`units` is a string describing the unit of the measurment band.
+`units` is a string describing the unit of the measurement band.

 The remaining fields are optional: